Overbooked flight compensation 101: What to do if your flight is overbooked

 Meanwhile, you will be free to attend to your matters without being bothered with waiting for airline customer service to pick up.
 As soon as there is a company representative on the line, we will connect the call to you.

 With DoNotPay, the whole process of getting in touch with customer service is incredibly convenient, as it saves you time, money, and patience!
-All you need to do to get started is to open our app in your web browser or iPhone and tell us who to get a hold of for you.
+All you need to do to get started is to open our app in your web browser and tell us who to get a hold of for you.
 Here are some companies we can help you reach.
 If you do not see yours there, it is just because we haven’t written about it yet.
 Rest assured that we can get in touch with them for you too!

 Why do airlines overbook their flights?